rheaacharya11/frontend-bootcamp/README.md

 }
 ```

 Despite their weirdness, arrays do have some nice features, mostly documented in the linked intro.
-One thing that isn't documented there is the "splat" operator, ... (just an ellipsis), which is useful in created both new arrays an objects.
+One thing that isn't documented there is the "splat" operator, ... (just an ellipsis), which is useful in creating both new arrays and new objects.

 ```javascript
 var array = [2];